-Real Housewives Mysteries: The Stolen Homes, Mystery Lovers and Friendship-Ending Fights That Rocked the Franchise
+Real Housewives Mysteries: The Stolen Homes, Mystery Lovers and Fights That Rocked the Franchise

 Bravo

-Do we have another Big Apple feud on our hands?
-The trailer for season 10 of Bravo's The Real Housewives of New York City hinted at the dissolution of Bethenny Frankel and Carole Radziwill's friendship.
-The reality stars met when Bethenny returned to RHONY in season seven and bonded on subsequent seasons.
-They've vacationed together and became so close that their costars often accused Carole of being Bethenny's parrot.
-Looks like all that changed.
+The stars of Bravo's Real Housewives franchise love a good feud.
+But sometimes, cameras aren't there to capture the beginning of these mega fights or friendship breakups.
+That's where armchair detective work comes in.
+Sometimes it's up to viewers to dig and intrepid journalists to get the scoop on what really went down.
+Like the case of what happened between Real Housewives of New York City's Bethenny Frankel and Carole Radziwill in season 10?
+Or what really happened with The Real Housewives of Beverly Hills, Lisa Vanderpump and #Puppygate.

-But what happened between Bethenny and Carole isn't the first Real Housewives mystery, nor will it be the last.
-Take a walk down memory lane with us and find out the origins of your favorite rifts and accusations.
+With BravoCon upon us, it's time to take a walk down memory lane with us and find out the origins of your favorite rifts and accusations.

 MYSTERY: What happened between Bethenny Frankel and Carole Radziwill on The Real Housewives of New York City season 10?

-These former BFFs had a falling out for reasons yet to be revealed.
+These former BFFs had a falling out ahead of season 10 it seems.

 "I'm an idealistic kind of person.
 I look at the world that way, I look at people that way, and I think I looked at her that way," Carole told E!
-News about the fractured friendship.
+News about the fractured friendship ahead of her final season.
 "And I feel like now I see her a little bit more realistically and less idealistically.
 There were just some things that were said and done that I just felt like weren't completely consistent with the girl I knew."

-Viewers will see them talk it out a few times, Carole told us.
-But what specifically happened?
-She's not telling—yet.
-"It was a bunch of things.
-It just felt like suddenly it was very gossip-y and mean and unnecessary, and I was just like, that's not the person I knew," she said.
+Carole eventually left the show following the season that depicted her friendship breakup.

+"We were close when we met on the show...I would consider her a good friend and had up until the last season," Carole told Jenny McCarthy about Bethenny.
+"None of what she was saying was true...I don't know what—she was obviously constructing a storyline for herself that wasn't based in reality."

 Robert Ascroft/Bravo